johans-work/berserk/README.md

 - [ ] room for big spacebars for sound
 - [ ] ample free keys

+berserk opinions:
+- [ ] categories should be dedicated to one hand
+- [ ] mice are great
+- [ ] tiny keyboards are great

 Berserk isn't so much original as it is inevitable for anyone with similar requirements.
 I've also written a [custom keyboard guide](https://github.com/johans-work/custom-keyboard-guide).

 ## 1: eliminate all mod, num, and fn keys